-Jim Nill is in his second season as general manager of the Dallas Stars after being appointed to the position on April 29, 2013 by owner and governor, Tom Gaglardi.
+Jim Nill is entering his third season as general manager of the Dallas Stars after being appointed to the position on April 29, 2013 by owner and governor, Tom Gaglardi.
 He is the 11th general manager in franchise history and the sixth since the team moved to Dallas.

 Since joining the Stars, Nill has dramatically re-shaped the team’s culture and roster with a series of trades and acquisitions.
 In the summer of 2013, he hired veteran coach Lindy Ruff to serve as the team’s head coach and acquired young superstar center, Tyler Seguin, in a blockbuster, seven-player deal with the Boston Bruins.
 Seeing the need for continued depth at the center position, Nill once again made headlines in the 2014 offseason by bringing in center Jason Spezza via trade with Ottawa to give the Stars one of the most dynamic one-two combinations in the NHL.
-Other notable acquisitions include drafting Valeri Nichushkin, the trade for Shawn Horcoff, as well as the free agent signings of Ales Hemsky, Patrick Eaves and Sergei Gonchar to supplement the core of emerging young stars.
+This past summer, he acquired three-time Stanley Cup champion Patrick Sharp in a trade with the Chicago Blackhawks and signed free agent defenseman Johnny Oduya and goaltender Antti Niemi.

 Nill was also general manager of Team Canada for the 2004 IIHF Men’s World Championships in the Czech Republic.
 Canada captured gold by defeating Sweden 5-3 in the championship game.

-The Hanna, Alberta, native joined the Red Wings’ front office in the summer of 1994 following three seasons with the Ottawa Senators.
+The Hanna, Alta., native joined the Red Wings’ front office in the summer of 1994 following three seasons with the Ottawa Senators.
 Previously, Nill enjoyed a nine-season NHL career as a right wing with the Boston Bruins, Vancouver Canucks, St. Louis Blues, Winnipeg Jets and Red Wings.
-He collected 58 goals, 87 assists and 854 penalty minutes in 524 regular season games.
+He collected 58 goals, 87 assists and 854 penalty minutes in 524 regular-season games.
 Nill later went to Adirondack as a player/coach, retiring as a player after the 1990-91 season.
-A member of the 1979-80 Canadian National and Olympic teams in 1979-80, he was a fifth-round pick of the St. Louis Blues (89th overall) in the 1978 Draft.
+A member of the 1979-80 Canadian National and Olympic teams, he was a fifth-round pick of the St. Louis Blues (89th overall) in the 1978 NHL Draft.

-Jim resides in Frisco with his wife Rebecca and have three children: Jenna, Trevor and Kristin.
+Jim and his wife, Rebecca, reside in Frisco, Texas and have three children: Jenna, Trevor and Kristin.